Los Angeles Rideshare DUI Lawyers

 Rideshare apps, such as Uber and Lyft, are becoming increasingly popular in the Los Angeles area.
 Rideshare drivers operating their own personal vehicles are not required to have a Class A or Class B license.
 Under previous DUI laws, they were subject to the same legal limit of .08% for blood alcohol concentration (BAC) as other drivers in California.

 With recent changes in state DUI laws, rideshare drivers carrying passengers can be arrested for DUI with a much lower BAC than other drivers.
-If you are a rideshare driver facing DUI charges in Los Angeles, consult with an experienced criminal defense attorney as soon as possible.
+If you are a rideshare driver facing DUI charges in Los Angeles, contact Werksman Jackson & Quinn LLP for top-tier defense.
+Our rideshare DUI defense attorneys know the ins and outs of these types of cases, and we are prepared to stand as your dedicated allies throughout the legal process.
+With degrees from Yale and USC Gould School of Law and a wealth of legal experience that spans over 35 years, Mark Werksman is the “go-to” criminal defense attorney in Los Angeles.

 What Is DUI Under California Law?